fuzziecoder/Sem-5_Lab-Manuals/README.md

-# Here's the 5 lab Manual Make use it
+# Here's the Lab manual of BDA ,BA ,RP ,IS ,IP for your use